Don’t Be a Neanderthal! 4 Ways the Caveman Regimen Is a Bad Idea

 The Caveman Regimen claims to achieve better-looking skin by not using any skin care products.
 We have four good reasons why men should think twice about jumping on this skin care trend.

 The “Caveman Regimen” falls somewhere in the middle.
 For those who may not know, the trend involves stopping the use of all skin care products to mimic the way in which our Paleolithic ancestors treated their skin.

 In other words, the Caveman Regimen involves doing absolutely nothing to take care of your skin.
 Is it safe?
 Is it effective?
-Here is what you need to know:
+Here are three things you should know:

 - The Caveman Regimen is a skin care trend in which a person stops washing their face or treating their acne with skin care products.

 - This hands-off approach is appealing to men because it requires no effort.